ruivieira/dotfiles/README.md

 ```

 To try it without installing locally using the container.
-If you have docker installed build the image with:
+If you have podman/docker installed build the image with:

 ```shell
 docker build -t dotfiles:latest .
 docker run -i -t dotfiles:latest /bin/zsh
 ```

-To run locally, issue:
+To run locally (did I mention you should read the **WARNING** above?), issue:

 ```shell
 ansible-playbook install.yml -K